0x1B05/english/cnn10/content/20240402.typ

 In Colorado, the wolf #underline[re]introduction proposition barely passed with most #underline[of the votes in favor of] #underline[re]introduction coming from #strike[open]#underline[*urban*] areas like Denver and Boulder.

 "People have very strong opinions about wolves.
-And #strike[that] #underline[it]'s doesn't matter what side they are on."
+And #strike[that] #underline[it] doesn't matter what side they are on."

 But here in the #strike[world] #underline[*rural Colorado*], there's no confusing which side they're on. #strike[They] #underline[The State] compensate#underline[s] ranchers for #strike[life] #underline[*livestock*] attacks.
 But because #strike[of] #underline[it's illegal to hunt wolves] in Colorado, Don has to get creative using #underline[*donkeys*] ("They bite, and they bite hard.") longhorns and shooting blanks. #strike[as we're fancing.] #underline[As for fencing?]